 The Bodhisatta was once an ascetic who lived in the Himalayas.
-After a doe drank water mixed with his semen, she gave birth to his son.
-The Bodhisatta raised the boy, named Isisinga, to follow the ascetic vows and taught him mystic meditation and warned that he should be careful of women because they could cause him ruin.
-Isisinga subdued his senses, developed supernatural powers, and was so virtuous that the home of Indra, king of the gods, shook.
-When he divined the reason, Indra grew worried that when Isisinga died he would dethrone him and take over his job.
-So Indra decided to destroy Isisinga’s virtue and started his scheme by causing rain to cease falling.
+After a deer drank water mixed with his semen, she gave birth to his son.
+The Bodhisatta raised the boy, named Isisinga, to follow the ascetic vows and taught him mystic meditation.
+He also warned him that he should be wary of women because they could cause him ruin.
+Isisinga subdued his senses, developed the five supernatural faculties, and was so virtuous that the home of Indra, king of the gods, shook.
+When he divined the reason, Indra grew worried that when Isisinga died, he would dethrone him and take over his job.
+So he decided to destroy Isisinga’s virtue, and he started his scheme by causing rain to cease falling.
 No crops grew and famine spread.

 Devastated by the drought, people gathered at the palace and demanded their king bring them rain.
-The king made moral vows and fasted, but the rains did not come.
+The king made moral vows and fasted, but no rain came.
 One night Indra materialized in the king’s bedroom and said he could make it rain.
 He lied and explained that the drought was caused by an ascetic in the Himalayas who had such power that when it was going to rain he looked up at the sky in rage and stopped it.
-Indra told the king’s that if his daughter Nalinika could seduce Isisinga she would break his virtue, and thus his power, and the rain would return.
-The next morning the king summoned his advisors and his daughter and told them his plan.
-It was a very awkward conversation, but his daughter understood the importance of the task and agreed to go.
+Indra told the king that if his daughter Nalinika could seduce this ascetic, she would break his virtue, and thus his power, and the rain would return.
+The next morning, the king summoned his advisors and his daughter and told them his plan.
+It was an awkward conversation, but his daughter understood the importance of the task and agreed to go.

-She traveled to the Bodhisatta’s hermitage with a group of the king’s advisors who gave her the clothes of an ascetic, and when the Bodhisatta went out to collect wild fruit, she went to seduce Isisinga.
-Once he got over the shock of seeing her, they discussed where she was from and he naively believed her lies about living a holy life in an idyllic mountain home.
-Having never left his home in the Himalayas, he was so clueless about the world he didn’t really know what a woman was, so he didn’t know she was one.
-Her wiles broke his mystic meditation and he lost his virtue with her.
+She traveled to the Bodhisatta’s home with a group of the king’s advisors, who gave her the clothes of an ascetic; and when the Bodhisatta went out to collect wild fruit, she went alone to seduce Isisinga.
+Once he got over the shock of seeing her, they discussed where she was from, and he naively believed her lies about living a holy life in an idyllic mountain home.
+Having never left his home in the Himalayas, Isisinga was so clueless about the world he didn’t really know what a woman was, and he didn’t know that she was one.
+Her wiles broke his mystic meditation, and he lost his virtue with her.
 Knowing the Bodhisatta would give her a good beating when he returned, Nalinika made a quick exit.
-Indra saw her work was done and caused rain to fall across the whole kingdom.
+Indra saw that her work was done and caused rain to fall across the kingdom.

 In the Lifetime of the Buddha

-Isisinga and Nalinika were earlier births of one of the Buddha’s disciples and his former wife.
-This disciple began to miss his former life and with the wife’s encouragement was considering leaving the monkhood.
-The Buddha told the disciple this story so he knew his wife had almost derailed him from the quest for salvation in the past, but he overcame his mistake and kept his religious life.
-After talking to the Buddha this disciple gained new understanding and chose to stay.
+Isisinga and Nalinika were earlier births of one of the Buddha’s disciples and the disciple’s former wife.
+This disciple began to miss his former life, and with his wife’s encouragement was considering leaving the sangha.
+The Buddha told the disciple this story so he knew that in the past his wife had almost derailed him from the quest for salvation, but he overcame his mistake and kept his religious life.
+After talking to the Buddha, this disciple gained new understanding and chose to stay.